How an employee value proposition (EVP) can show talent the true value of your firm

 - Inclusion

 It's okay to outline a culture and mindset that's not for everyone.
-In fact, it can be a chance to differentiate your firm from all the other firms that job seekers might consider.
-By setting expectations in your EVP, you're telling potential employees what it's like to work at your firm and who is most likely to thrive.
-It's important to be honest about that so that you attract the right candidates and potential employees for your culture.
+In fact, doing so helps differentiate your firm from the many other options job seekers might consider.
+Be honest in your description so that you attract candidates who are genuinely aligned with your culture.

 Places where you can share your EVP: